cognifex/voice2notion/README.md

 * Global hotkeys to start/stop recording or hold-to-talk
 * Real-time transcription with a fast model
 * Higher quality corrections in the background
-* Visual indicator overlay with optional beep sounds
+* Small overlay shows a red dot when idle and turns green while recording
 * Persistent configuration for hotkeys, model names and chunk length
 * Helper to package the tool as a standalone Windows executable